 The COVID-19 pandemic is severely challenging the most advanced economies and the consequences in poorer countries with fragile health systems could be far more devastating.

-As of this writing, the novel coronavirus known as COVID-19 has spread across 166 countries, with over 220,000 cases reported and nearly 9,000 fatalities.
+Today, the novel coronavirus known as COVID-19 has spread across the world, with nearly 2 million cases reported and over 120,000 fatalities.
 As Canada and many other countries take serious measures to contain the spread of COVID-19, we at Plan International are calling on governments to consider children and vulnerable groups as they respond to the spread of COVID-19.

 Learn more about the 3 ways in which the coronavirus (COVID-19) pandemic can impact children and their lives in developing countries around the world: